BoiseState/CS401-resources/php/pdo/posts/README.md

 # Users and Posts
-This example demonstrates the use of a users table and a posts table for managinguse posts on a simple web page.
+This example demonstrates the use of a users table and a posts table for managing posts on a simple web page.

 ## Setup
-To create tables needed in this example, execute the following sql script:
+To create tables needed in this example, source the create-tables.sql script:

 ```
-$mysql -u csstudent -p < create-tables.sql
+source create-tables.sql;
 ```

 ## Users Table